imdac/mtm6302-week9/README.md

-# mtm6302-week9
+# Week 9 Hands-On

-This repository contains the file for the Week 9 demonstration
+These starter files are used for MTM6302 Fall 2019 - Week 9 and will be used to demonstrate DOM Manipulation and Creation.